 Now I believe it’s the reverse that’s true; you’re actually a good person who sometimes makes mistakes.
 Maybe if this was what we were taught from the beginning, then we’d strive to live up to that expectation instead.

 And whilst my new-found belief in my own goodness – my own humanity – is fragile, it does feel like something firm I can hold onto; that whilst I may have done bad things, I’m not a bad person.
 Mistakes have been made, but valuable lessons have been learned too, they’re what shaped me into the woman I am today, they’re what got me to this place.

-And so I forgive myself – not only for my mistakes but also for thinking so badly of myself.

-Three years ago, when I last came home, I couldn’t picture this scene.
-All I’d hoped for was that the heaviness wouldn’t continue to grow increasingly heavy, but I never expected it to subside enough that I’d actually feel free.

-Current | Now I believe it’s the reverse that’s true; you’re actually a good person who sometimes makes mistakes.
-Maybe if this was what we were taught from the beginning, then we’d strive to live up to that expectation instead.

-And whilst my new-found belief in my own goodness – my own humanity – is fragile, it does feel like something firm I can hold onto; that whilst I may have done bad things, I’m not a bad person.
-Mistakes have been made, but valuable lessons have been learned too, they’re what shaped me into the woman I am today, they’re what got me to this place.

 So I forgave myself – not only for my mistakes but also for thinking so badly of myself.

 Three years ago, when I last came home, I couldn’t picture this scene.
 All I’d hoped for was that the heaviness wouldn’t continue to grow increasingly heavy, but I never expected it to subside enough that I’d actually feel free.